philc/book-notes/learning go - bodner.md

     * "The smaller the scope for a variable, the shorter the name that's used for it."
     * Short names "serve as a check on how complicated your code is.
 If you find it hard to keep track of your short-named variables, it's likely that your block of code is doing too much."
+* Performance
+  * GC pressure
+    * Try to have data allocated on the stack so no garbage is produced.
+I.e. avoid pointers.
+    * The Go compiler will allocate slices on the stack if their sizes can be determined at runtime.
+    * Arrays are allocated on the stack.
+    * Go's GC follows a low-latency design vs a high-throughput design.